Diving in Tobago

 Vaccinations are not required for entry into Trinidad or Tobago.
 Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at

 An interesting mix of French, English, African and Indian cultures weave through the fabric of Tobago life.
 The month long, Heritage Festival Days features celebrations all over the island from July 16 to August 1, which culminate in an Ole Time Carnival Parade through Plymouth.
 During this celebration the music, food, folk tales, superstitions, and dance that make this unique island come to life.
 In addition to the Carnival, the most popular events are the Festival of Dance in Patience Hill, the Golden Lane history of courting, and a re-enactment of an Ole Time Wedding at Moriah Village.
 Tobago also has a strong natural heritage.
 The annual Goat Races are probably the biggest event on Tobago, with teams training all year for the coveted title.
 The Indian influence is most prominent in the foot, with Roti stalls in every town and village.
 The steelband Calypso beat was invented here.
 Soca and Chutney music reflect a mix of African and Indian beats.
 The Western Hemisphere’s oldest National Park, the Forest Reserve, which was established in 1776, is a birders paradise, with more than 350 species, including myriad hummingbird species.

-Electricity in Mexico is 110 volts, 60 cycles, so no adapter will be needed for US visitors.
+Electricity in Tobago is 110 volts, 60 cycles, so no adapter will be needed for US visitors.
 The

 Language & Currency

 English is the official language.

 The local currency is the Trinidad and Tobago Dollar (TT); see the current exchange rate

 Tobago is on Atlantic Standard Time (AST) and does not observe Daylight Savings Time.
 Tobago is 4 hours behind Greenwich Mean Time (-4 GMT).